GatorGauge/GatorGauge/README.md

 ### Activating Travis-CI

-Travis can only be implamented by admin accounts.
+Travis can only be implemented by admin accounts.
 Admin users can activate Travis by creating a travis.yml in the project's root directory.

 ## Questions or Comments